Eat in Hong Kong like a MasterChef

 Hing Kee Restaurant

 This traditional claypot rice restaurant is so popular that it’s expanded over five shopfronts.
 Up to 30 claypots are systematically cooked over fire at once, with more than 70 ingredient options to choose from.
 Pick something simple and traditional, such as chicken peppered with Chinese sausage in a sticky, soy-based sauce; or eat curiously with toppings such as duck tongue, eel and frog.
-Hing Kee might be known for claypot rice, but it’s family-style dishes also shine.
-I can vouch for fiddly-but-delicious jumbo mantis shrimp hidden beneath a torrent of garlic chips; sweet stir-fried razor clams; and a dish called Three Treasures, written on the English menu as “local style deep fried stuffed eggplants, capsicum and bitter melon”, which sees those vegetables stuffed with fish paste and fried until they resemble puffy golden pillows.
+Hing Kee might be known for claypot rice, but the family-style dishes also shine.
+I can vouch for fiddly-but-delicious jumbo mantis shrimp lurking beneath a torrent of garlic chips; sweet stir-fried razor clams; and a dish called Three Treasures, written on the English menu as “local style deep fried stuffed eggplants, capsicum and bitter melon”, which sees those vegetables stuffed with fish paste and fried until they resemble puffy golden pillows.

 12, 13A, 15, 17 & 19 Temple Street, Yau Ma Tei, Hong Kong, instagram.com/hingkeehk